Policy and Procedure #305.0, Equitable Assessment Evaluation and Communication of Student Learning and Achievement

 1. Procedure Statement

-This procedure outlines the specific responsibilities and tasks for each system partner supports the implementation of effective assessment, evaluation and communication of student learning and achievement.
+This procedure outlines the specific responsibilities and tasks for each system partner who supports the implementation of effective assessment, evaluation and communication of student learning and achievement.

 2. Application

 Board Procedure #305.0, Equitable Assessment, Evaluation and Communication of Student Learning and Achievement affirm the York Region District School Board’s (YRDSB) commitment to fostering assessment practices that uphold human rights and equity, are proactively anti-oppressive, anti-ableist and anti-racist, and are equitable, inclusive, accessible, and free from discrimination, oppression, harassment, and harm.
 The YRDSB believes that equitable assessment, evaluation and communication of student learning and achievement are cornerstones of a culturally responsive and relevant educational program that reflects and affirms students’ racial and intersecting social identities, languages, and multiple ways of knowing.
-This procedure supports educators in enacting professional judgement through a purposeful and systematic thinking process, and ensures compliance with the requirements of Growing Success: Assessment, Evaluation and Reporting in Ontario Schools 2010 , including Reporting Student Learning Guidelines for Effective Teacher-Parent-Student Communication (2010), The Kindergarten Addendum (2016), Mathematics Addendum (2020)and Learning for All (2013).
+This procedure supports educators in enacting professional judgement through a purposeful and systematic thinking process and ensures compliance with the requirements of Growing Success: Assessment, Evaluation and Reporting in Ontario Schools 2010, including Reporting Student Learning Guidelines for Effective Teacher-Parent-Student Communication (2010), The Kindergarten Addendum (2016), Mathematics Addendum (2020) and Learning for All (2013).

 3. Responsibilities